Rezilient-Health/frontend-challenge/README.md

 To get started, please **_fork_** this repository using your own GitHub account.
 Feel free to name it whatever you like.

-Once you have forked this repository, you can clone it locally and install its dependencies from the root directory.
+Once you have forked this repository, you can clone it locally and install its dependencies (**note the** `--legacy-peer-deps` option) from the root directory.
 Once the dependencies are installed you can run the application.

 ```
-$ npm install
+$ npm install --legacy-peer-deps
 $ npm run start
 ```